juanpaulo/flickurator-mean/README.md

 # flickurator-mean
-Photo curator web app for Flickr using MEAN stack
+A photo curator web app for Flickr using MEAN stack